malvikasharan/APRICOT/README.md

                         The domain summary from PfamA
 ````

-The domains that are selected from CDD and InterPro are stored in the directory domains_data in the 'bin' folder.
-The selected domains are compiled and saved into the file 'all_keyword_selected_domain_data.tab' in the domain_data.
+The domains that are selected from CDD and InterPro are stored in the directory domains_data in the bin folder.
+The selected domains are compiled and saved into the file all_keyword_selected_domain_data.tab in the domain_data.

 ````
 bin